nxp-mcuxpresso/mcuxsdk-examples/ota_examples/README.md

 A ROM bootloader is a first stage bootloader embedded in a NXP device which offers a lightweight OTA solution with minimum memory footprint.
 If supported, the ROM bootloader (without the second stage MCUboot) can be evaluated in `ota_rom_basic` example.

-The example typically demostrate Dual image feature (ROM utilizing flash remap) and [SB3](https://spsdk-try.readthedocs.io/en/stable/images/secure_update.html) file as an OTA image.
-More information related to SB3 processing can be found in ['OTA update by using SB3 file'](_doc/sb3_common_readme.md).
+The example typically demostrate a Dual image feature (ROM utilizing flash remap) and a [SB3](https://spsdk-try.readthedocs.io/en/stable/images/secure_update.html) file as an OTA image.
+More information related to the SB3 processing can be found in ['OTA update by using SB3 file'](_doc/sb3_common_readme.md).

 ## Advanced topics